Lurker00/DX200-USB-Audio-Release/README.md

 **Q**: USB Audio looks like hung on starting the interface.
 Why?<br />
 **A**: Most probably an application plays music via Android, and keeps the interface from switching this way.
 Push Pause button to let USB Audio go.

+## Known problems
+During playback of tracks with 44.1KHz sampling rate, short cracking noise may appear time to time, with several seconds, or even minutes, in between.
+The reason is still unknown, and there is no a way to avoid it.
+It happens with all the players tested, and does not happen with any other sample rate, including DSD.
+A workaround for 16/44.1 recordings is to use any player with playback via Android: it does not affect the quality ([the proof](https://github.com/Lurker00/DX200-firmware/blob/master/tools/README.md#tracks-to-test-bit-perfect-playback)).

 ## History of public releases
 **1.1.44** - only available in [custom firmware builds](https://github.com/Lurker00/DX200-firmware) starting from 2.3.125L1: